dansal0807/API-Universidade/README.md

+# University-API

+The purpose of this project is to implement the concepts learned through Clean Architecture.
+Additionally, it aims to present models and relationships between models in the REST model.
+My intention was to present a project that relates these concepts in a clear and explicit way.

+Regarding the project itself:

+We have two major models: Courses and Students.
+We also have enrollments, which serve as a way of relating courses and students.
+In addition to being able to view, modify, and add courses and students to our database, we can relate the two fields precisely through enrollments.

+Thus, we can view the students enrolled in a specific course:

+Course X:

+student 1
+student 2
+student 3
+And so on.

+Likewise, we can also view the courses in which a specific student is enrolled:

+Student X:

+course 1
+course 2
+course 3
+And so on.

+If you wish to use the code on your machine, you need to instantiate a virtual environment, have Python installed, and install the djangorestframework package.
+After installation, you need to use the command "py manage.py runserver" on the terminal (for Windows, for Linux and Mac, use Python instead of py).

 # API-Universidade

 Este projeto tem por intuito a implementação dos conceitos apreendidos pelo Clean Architecture.
 Além disso, ele busca apresenta modelos e relações entre modelos no modelo REST.